What French Kids Eat For School Lunch (It Puts Americans To Shame!)

-There are many theories as to why the French, and French children in particular, do not suffer from weight problems, obesity, diabetes, and hypertension like their American counterparts.
-Eating moderate quantities of fresh and freshly prepared food at set times of the day is definitely one of the most convincing reasons why they stay lean.
+There are many theories as to why French people, and French children in particular, do not suffer from weight problems, obesity, diabetes, and hypertension like their American counterparts.
+Eating moderate quantities of fresh and freshly prepared food at set times of the day is definitely one of the most convincing reasons why.
 Daily exercise, in the form of three recess periods (two 15-minute and one 60-minute recess every day) and walking or biking to and from school, is another.

 So what do French kids eat at school?

 Almost all foods are prepared right in the kitchen; they're not ready-made frozen.
 This means mashed potatoes, most desserts, salads, soups, and certainly the main dishes are prepared daily.
-Treats are included—the occasional slice of tarte, a dollop of ice cream, a delicacy from the local pastry shop.
-Check out these photos of a school lunch being prepared on premises.
+Treats are included—the occasional slice of tart, a dollop of ice cream, a delicacy from the local pastry shop.
+(Check out these photos of a school lunch being prepared on premises.)

-Below are photos and a description of one week's worth of school menus, taken during the last few weeks of this school year in June.
-French elementary school students don't go to school on Wednesdays, so that's why there are only four meals!
+Below are photos and a description of one week's worth of school menus.
+Of note: French elementary school students don't go to school on Wednesdays, so that's why there are only four meals.

 Where does the food come from?

 "All our fruits, vegetables, fish, and meat are sourced locally, some of them from local farms," according to Dany Cahuzac, the city counselor in charge of school matters, including the cantine.
 The local bakery delivers bread, a staple of every French meal, every morning.
 And every two days, there is at least one organic item on the menu.
 Once a month, an entirely organic meal is served.
 The only drink offered at lunchtime is filtered tap water, served in glass pitchers.